-Download an English translation of the draft Law on Cybersecurity as submitted to the National Assembly,
+Download an English translation of the Law on Cybersecurity,

 Allens operates the Vietnam Laws Online Database, an online searchable database of English translations of over 4,000 Vietnamese laws relating to numerous investment and business areas.
 For subscription and more information, please visit www.vietnamlaws.com.'

 Ho Chi Minh City